mr-doc/mr-doc/README.md

     -T, --target <target>                      The folder which will contain the results.
 Default: <CWD>/docs -e, --extension <extension>                Target files extension.
-Default: html -j, --template <template>                  The Jade template file to use
+Default: html -j, --template <template>                  The Jade template file to use -b, --theme <theme>                        The name of the theme. e.g. doxx-theme-cayman or cayman
   Examples:

     # parse a whole folder